Some Answers to Questions about Sea Services

 Sea Services has meet these requirements for over a decade.
 In these times when personal service is often difficult to find, we trust you will find our service to your satisfaction.

 Our Web Site contains more than fifty pages and includes answers to questions about religious customs, free veterans' services and links to other informative web sites.
 The Sea Services organization has been featured on television, radio and in many national newspapers, such as the New York Times, Newsday and USA Today.
 Use the convenient "drop down menu" atop any age to visit other pages on our site, or use the links on the bottom of this page.
 Or read what the New York Times has to say about Sea Services.
 If you have a specific question, or just want to discuss burial at sea, you can call us anytime at 888-551-1277.
 We even pay for the call.
 Or use our confidential information form to ask us an e-mail question.

 Burial at Sea is requested by a growing number of families every day.
 Ask your funeral director to call us, right now.
-We're available 24 hours a day, seven days a week to answer questions.
 If you or your funeral director wishes answers to burial at sea questions, we can provide them.
 Simply call us at 888 551-1277.
 And the phone call is free.

 Sea Services' fees reflect our cost to conduct the desired service.
 Since we perform burials at locations nationwide and in several countries, we must adjust pricing to conform with the local requirements.
 For example, several states permit burials in coastal bays, while most locations require burials to be performed a minimum of three miles offshore.
 Some localities require permits to be obtained.
 Fuel and crew costs vary with location.